Guided Walking on La Gomera, Canary Islands

 Each week there is a free day when no guided walks are offered.
 This is an ideal opportunity to relax around the hotel, walk independently or visit local places of interest.

-Day 6: Inland from San Sebastian
+Day 6: Down to San Sebastian

 Day 7: The Benchijigua Valley and The Guanimiar Barranco